Transparency and documentation

 • A 2024 Deloitte Global Tax Policy Survey revealed that 70% of the respondents expect PCBCR to lead to greater external reporting.

 • At the same time, there is general recognition of the growing reporting burden on businesses.
 The EC ran a public consultation on evaluating its Directive on Administrative Cooperation (the DAC), covering DAC1 to DAC6, in line with its promise to declutter reporting requirements in the EU.
-To follow on this promise, the EC has recently released a draft proposal for the ninth iteration of the Directive on Administrative Cooperation (DAC9), aiming to ease MNEs filing obligations under the EU Pillar Two directive.
+To follow on this promise, the EC has recently released a draft proposal for the ninth iteration of the DAC (DAC9), aiming to ease MNEs filing obligations under the EU Pillar Two directive and proposed a number of deferrals and simplifications of EU sustainability reporting requirements, such as the EU CSRD.

 • Timing: the above-mentioned voluntary standards have no fixed deadline for adoption, however, groups are increasingly focusing on tax transparency.
-The EU PCBCR directive applies from the start date of the first financial year beginning on or after 22 June 2024.
-The Australian PCBCR rules apply from 1 July 2024.
-The DAC9 proposal was released on the 28 October 2024.
+The DAC9 proposal was released on the 28 October 2024 and is expected to be adopted in March 2025.
 Once adopted by the EU Council, member states would have until 31 December 2025 to implement DAC9.
+The EU sustainability reporting simplification proposals are subject to the EU legislative process.

 Resources (click to open)